rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 To extend the set of known RATS rules define them in the file _$SONARQUBEHOME/extensions/rules/rats_.
 See [[Extending the code analysis]] for details.

 ### PC-lint
-The PC-lint XML output needs to be formated to fit SonarQube.
+The PC-lint XML output needs to be formatted to fit SonarQube.

 ```
 // XML options for SONAR.